 Low manna grass, also known as waxy mannagrass, is an invasive weed well-adapted to long duration inundation.
 It is a common invader to wetland swales, ditches, and stock ponds.
 In the planning area, it forms dense stands in drainage ditches that cross actively grazed agricultural pasture (Figure 3-20).
 The minimal spread into adjacent pastures indicates the species may be controlled by grazing when it is accessible to livestock.
 Many of the narrow channels invaded by low manna grass are included in the floodplain connectivity and recontouring enhancement sites (Section 3.4.3), and the tributary restoration enhancement sites (Section 3.4.4).
 The mechanical excavation of above- and below-ground portions of low manna grass will occur concurrently with design treatments (i.e., during excavation and recontouring of channels in the Elk River floodplain).
 String-trimmers or flaming can also be used to reduce above ground biomass and seed production.
 Since this species can propagate from vegetative fragments, and the sediment within affected drainage ditches are likely to have high seed loads, treatment of removed sediment and disturbed soils (e.g., solarization, stale seedbed technique) will be necessary to reduce the invasive weed seedbank.
-Prompt revegetation of this weed.
+Prompt revegetation of treatment areas with livestock forage or native plant mixes will aid in the long-term suppression of this weed.
 The timing of control treatments, along with other best management practices to reduce the spread of low manna grass throughout the planning area, will be outlined in the invasive weed management plan.